joelhawksley/identity/components/slides.md

 ^ We render the issue badge with this partial.

+^ PAUSE

-^ S So depending on the state of the pull request or issue, we:
+^ S Depending on the state of the pull request or issue, we:

 ^ S Render an icon, label,